codycosta/RA-Sort-5XX/README.md

 <br>

+### Setup is finished, your computer is ready to run Python
-# Setup is finished, you can now return to the top to read on the usage of the file!
+### Navigate back to the top to read about the file Usage